matias-ceau/scripts/docs/scripts/next_album.xsh.md

 #### Overview

-The `next_album.xsh` script is designed for users of the `cmus` music player to easily skip to the next album in their queue.
-It automates the process of identifying the currently playing album, storing the list of all playing tracks, and then skipping to the next album in line.
+This script is designed for use with the cmus music player.
+It automates the process of skipping to the next album in your playlist.
+The script performs the following sequence of actions:

-The script first executes a command to view the currently playing track's index and saves the playlist of currently playing music to a temporary file.
-It processes this file to extract a list of album names, identifies the album currently playing, and then uses a loop to skip the necessary number of times to reach the next album.

-The use of `cmus-remote` allows the script to send commands to the `cmus` player from the terminal, providing an efficient way to control playback without needing to manually navigate through tracks.
+1. It sends a command to cmus to view the current playlist.
+2. It saves the currently playing tracks to a temporary m3u file.
+3. It reads the saved m3u file to extract the album names.
+4. It determines the currently playing album and how many tracks belong to it.
+5. Finally, it skips to the next album based on the extracted album names.

+The use of the xonsh shell allows for a more powerful scripting environment, facilitating string manipulation and process handling.

 ---